We came across a story where a brother in Turkey was in need of immediate relationship advice.

 8 key points to consider in regards to marriage in Islam:

 • Never under any circumstance wed somebody you don’t feel directly about out of fear or pressure.
-This is probably going to prompt in disappointment.
+This is probably going to prompt in disappointment in a Muslim Marriage.

 • Marry somebody who has every one of the four reasons referenced in the hadith, not simply religion.
 This is bound to succeed and support a deep rooted partnership.
 In the end, you and your future spouse will endure, not your family, your culture, or even your religion.